top of page

 At GLAS, one of our core principles is simple: connection comes before direction.

 We encourage parents and therapists to observe what the child is already doing—and join them in that moment.
+This approach supports shared attention and engagement, which are foundational for communication development (American Speech-Language-Hearing Association, n.d.).

 • Spin a toy alongside the child